bmonkaba/ERISCore/docs/index.md

 * EXT\_RAM - a significant portion is owned by ErisCore 8MB dedicated RAM drive for the VM, display buffers, audio mem

 <br>
+Teensy 4.1 pin assignments can be found in HSI.h

 Note: C/C++ based applications may take control of digital io and additional EXT\_RAM

 Note: HW signal to teensy 4.1 output pin map can be found in HSI.h